AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

 <h6>Different Breeds</h6>
 ```

-In addition to changing how the text is displayed, search engines use headers
-to help determine what a web page is about.
-Remember, as Avi pointed out, when
-we provide _semantic_ markup, machines can infer the "main points" of a page.
-A
-well structured article will generally have its principal arguments bracketed
-by low-number header tags -- this very document does exactly that!
+In addition to changing how the text is displayed, search engines use headers to help determine what a web page is about.
+When we provide _semantic_ markup, machines can infer the "main points" of a page.
+A well structured article will generally have its principal arguments bracketed by low-number header tags -- this very document does exactly that!

 ## Images

 We can embed images on our web pages using the `img` element.
-The `img` element
-doesn't have a closing tag.
-The `src` attribute tells the browser where to find
-the image.
-The `alt` attribute will be displayed if an image can't be loaded,
-and also describes the image to search engines.
+The `img` element doesn't have a closing tag.
+The `src` attribute tells the browser where to find the image.
+The `alt` attribute will be displayed if an image can't be loaded, and also describes the image to search engines.

-The `alt` tag presents a moment to talk about an important principle behind Tim
-Berners-Lee's vision for the Web: it is _inclusive_.
-If you're using assistive
-technologies because you have a sight impairment, it's helpful to know what's
-being displayed.
-If you're in a remote community where internet access is
-expensive, you might choose to disable images and only pay to download those
-which you _absolutely need_.
-So while an `img` will inject an image and "work,"
-honoring the Web's vision for openness and inclusivity requires that we provide
-the `alt` tag as well.
+The `alt` attribute presents an opportunity to talk about an important principle behind Tim Berners-Lee's vision for the Web: it is _inclusive_.
+If you're using assistive technologies because you have a sight impairment, it's helpful to know what's being displayed.
+If you're in a remote community where internet access is expensive, you might choose to disable images and only pay to download those which you _absolutely need_.
+So while an `img` will inject an image and "work," honoring the Web's vision for openness and inclusivity requires that we provide the `alt` tag as well.

 `<img src="URL_TO_IMAGE" alt="Picture of a Dog">`

 ## Lists

-Some other useful HTML elements are lists.
-We can make bulleted, or unordered
-lists, using opening and closing `ul` tags.
+Another useful HTML element is a list.
+We can make bulleted *(unordered)* lists, using opening and closing `ul` tags.
 Inside, we can nest an `li`, or
 "list item" element for each item on our list.

 ```html